mindsdb/mindsdb/mindsdb/integrations/handlers/newsapi_handler/README.md

 * domains
 * excludedDomains

-You can select with multiple where clauses
+You can select with multiple clauses

 ```
 SELECT *